Victoria Minister for Corrections Andrew McIntosh

 Victor P Taffa

-Corrections Minister Andrew McIntosh today officially opened the 54-bed expansion and new visitor centre at Langi Kal Kal minimum-security prison.
+Minister for Corrections Andrew McIntosh today officially opened the Victorian Coalition Government’s 54-bed expansion at Dhurringile Prison.